 We provide a number of interventions to support students who face barriers to their learning through a special educational need and these include interventions for spelling, reading, numeracy, speech and language difficulties, nurture support, social skills programmes and behaviour and attendance support programmes.

-All students who are on the special educational needs register have a provision map and a one page passport which is sent to all teaching staff in order that the needs of the student is met in the classroom.
+All students who are on the special educational needs register have a one page passport which is sent to all teaching staff in order that the needs of the student is met in the classroom.
 These are regularly reviewed with parents, usually at a parents evening by a SENDCo.
 Students may go on and off the register following each assessment point and parents will be contacted either via email, phone or letter if their child goes onto or off the register.

 Access arrangements for GCSE exams are tested for at the end of Year 9 / beginning of Year 10 by a qualified assessor.
 Students are identified for these through regular reading and spelling tests, classroom teachers and written work.

 The school is supported by a number of outside agencies which include educational psychology, specialist teachers, speech and language therapy, occupational therapy, physiotherapy, CAMHS outreach, family resilience and Aspire Pupil Referral Unit.

 Please do not hesitate to contact Mrs S Jackson (Director of Learning Support (SENDCo) firstname.lastname@example.org if you have any concerns about your child’s progress in Years 9, 10, 11 or sixth form and Mrs M Jones email@example.com about your child’s progress if they are in Year 7, 8 or 9.

 - Buckinghamshire Local Offer and SEND